WebAssembly/spec/md-proto/WebAssembly.md

 completely unspecified.

-> There is no requirement that a given implementation make the same choice every time, even within the same instance of a module.
+> There is no requirement that a given implementation make the same choice every time, even for successive executions of the same instruction within the same instance of a module.

 Module